 Expected output (version varies by Ubuntu release):

-If you prefer a newer version of GParted with the latest features and bug fixes, install it from the xtradeb PPA.
-A PPA (Personal Package Archive) is a community-maintained repository hosted on Launchpad that provides updated packages not yet available in Ubuntu’s official repositories.
+The xtradeb PPA provides newer GParted builds for Ubuntu 24.04 and 22.04.
+A PPA (Personal Package Archive) is a community-maintained repository hosted on Launchpad that delivers updated packages not yet available in Ubuntu’s official repositories.

 Minimal Ubuntu installations may not include the

 add-apt-repositorycommand.
-If the next command fails with “command not found,” first runsudo apt install software-properties-commonto install it.
+If the next command fails with “command not found,” first runsudo apt install software-properties-common.

 sudo add-apt-repository ppa:xtradeb/apps -y